 That 30-day review period resets every time the insurance adjuster requests additional information, like alternative documents or witness statements.
 The longer the insurance company takes to review or request relevant information, the longer it takes for you to receive a payout.

 At some point, you may wonder if the insurance company is treating you fairly or if they’re purposely extending the claims process so you agree to a smaller auto accident settlement.
-If you’re experiencing frequent delays or unusual pushback, contact a personal injury lawyer right away.
+If you’re experiencing frequent delays or unusual pushback, contact a Kentucky auto injury lawyer right away.

 A lawyer can speak with the insurance adjuster on your behalf to advocate for your right to timely compensation.
 If the insurance company does not uphold its duty to provide a reasonably timed settlement—or an adequate settlement amount—your lawyer can file a lawsuit on your behalf.